 - Adding new subscribers directly to your Audience upon registration;

-- Creating marketing automation to remind customers about items they left in their cart or viewed on your website, for example.
+- Creating marketing automation to remind customers about items they left in their cart or viewed on your website.

 MailPoet is a full-service email marketing platform for WordPress and WooCommerce.
-You can use the plugin to send regular newsletters, last post notifications, and WooCommerce follow-up emails in addition to their WooCommerce email customizer.
-The plugin is free if you have fewer than 1,000 subscribers or connect it to your email sending service.
+You can use the plugin to send regular newsletters, last post notifications, WooCommerce follow-up emails, and their WooCommerce email customizer.
+The plugin is free if you have fewer than 1,000 subscribers or connect it to your email-sending service.

 MailPoet’s built-in WooCommerce email customizer allows you to quickly and easily add logos, columns, buttons, text areas, social icons, and images to your transactional emails.
 You can also modify the font and color styles used in your WooCommerce templates.